 Kings Park Science has a long history of successful post-graduate student supervision in collaboration with Western Australian universities and contributes to undergraduate teaching, predominantly in conservation biology and restoration ecology.

 Regular science seminars are hosted by DBCA Biodiversity and Conservation Science division for staff, students and general public at various times throughout the year.

-We undertake research in native plant biology, underpinning conservation and ecological restoration of Western Australia's unique biodiversity.
+We undertake research in native plant biology, underpinning conservation and ecological restoration of WA's unique biodiversity.

 Kings Park Science team of research scientists makes internationally-recognised contributions to biodiversity conservation.